 Paris metro: Saint-Paul, Hotel de Ville stations, line 1

 Le Marais was Paris Jewish district.
 Many jewish immigrants from Eastern Europe settled there during the first half of the last century.
-Jewish shops share Rue des Rosiers district with French fashion stores.
+Jewish shops share Rue des Rosiers (Paris map) district with French fashion stores.

 Le Marais developped rapidly after 1605 as King Henry IV commissioned Place Royale, now Place des Vosges.